557th Weather Wing: World War II

-By 1942, supervision of Army weather activities within the United States had been centralised in the Army Air Forces (AAF) Weather Service, headed by the Director of Weather on the Air Staff.
+On 24 July 1942, supervision of Army weather activities within the United States was centralized in the Army Air Forces Weather Service, headed by the Director of Weather on the Air Staff.
 However, in 1943 the AAF reorganized to move as many operations out of Washington, D.C., as possible, and responsibility for the AAF Weather Service was transferred to Flight Control Command, which organized and activated the Weather Wing, Flight Control Command to manage this responsibility.
 This wing is the direct organizational ancestor of the 557th Weather Wing.
 By 3 May 1943, Flight Control Command had moved the headquarters of the Weather Wing to Asheville, North Carolina.
 Although responsibility for the AAF Weather Service was returned to the Air Staff in July, the wing remained in North Carolina.
 Although the AAF Weather Wing commanded weather activities in the United States, it had no authority over those in overseas theaters of operations.
 It influenced those units, however, by establishing procedures and standards for them to follow and by defining weather equipment requirements for the Signal Corps and operationally testing the equipment.

-In July 1945, after the defeat of Germany, but while the war with Japan was still in progress, the AAF Weather Service and the AAF Weather Wing were combined and the wing was re-designated AAF Weather Service.
-This reorganization followed the successful examples of Air Transport Command and Army Airways Communications System, concentrating responsibility in a single service with operational control of units providing the service.
+In July 1945, after the defeat of Germany, but while the war with Japan was still in progress, the AAF Weather Service and the AAF Weather Wing were combined and the wing was redesignated AAF Weather Service.
+This reorganization followed the successful examples of Air Transport Command (ATC) and Army Airways Communications System, concentrating responsibility in a single service with operational control of units providing the service.
 Action transferred overseas weather units to the command of the new service.
 On 7 January 1946, the service moved to Langley Field, Virginia.

-In early 1946, the AAF determined to place its technical services under the command of Air Transport Command.
-On 13 March 1946, AAF Weather Service was redesignated Air Weather Service and along with Air Communications Service, Air Rescue Service. and Air Pictorial Service, assigned to Air Transport Command Soon afterwards it moved to Gravelly Point, Virginia, where it was colocated with ATC headquarters.
+In early 1946, the AAF determined to place its technical services under the command of ATC.
+On 13 March 1946, AAF Weather Service was redesignated Air Weather Service and along with Air Communications Service, Air Rescue Service. and Air Pictorial Service, assigned to ATC Soon afterwards it moved to Gravelly Point, Virginia, where it was collocated with ATC headquarters.

 Weather reconnaissance

-During the war, the AAF had developed weather reconnaissance units for scouting and route weather observation and reporting, but these units had remained under the command of theater commanders or Air Transport Command.
+During the war, the AAF had developed weather reconnaissance units for scouting and route weather observation and reporting, but these units remained under the command of theater commanders or ATC.
 Once Air Weather Service became part of ATC, the time was ripe to place a weather reconnaissance unit under its command.
 In July 1946, it established the Air Weather Group (Provisional) at Morrison Field, Florida.
 In October, this group was taken out of provisional status and became the 308th Reconnaissance Group, Weather.